Child Custody Time Sharing Questions That Are Frequently Asked

 How Can AAA Family Law Help?

-If you have any other questions about child custody and time sharing between divorcing parents, or in paternity cases, please call AAA Family Law at (407) 260-6001 and schedule a 30-minute free family lawyer consultation with me.
+If you have any other questions about child custody and time sharing between divorcing parents, or in paternity cases, please call AAA Family Law at (407) 260-6001 and schedule a 30-minute free family lawyer consultation on child custody time sharing issues with me.
 At the consultation: (1) I will listen to your explanation of the family law situation that you are facing and to your questions, (2) answer your questions and (3) if it requires legal action, I will outline to you the steps of these actions and quote you a fixed lawyer retainer fee, not an hourly rate whose total is unpredictable.
 For additional information on our attorney retainer fees please click on Attorney Fees.